artefactual/archivematica-docs/user-manual/transfer/transfer.rst

   order of the transfer.
 This METS file is added to any SIPs generated from this transfer.

-* **Quarantine**: quarantines the transfer for a set duration.
-Sending the transfer to quarantine can give you a chance to update virus definitions before the transfer is scanned for viruses.

 * **Scan for viruses**: scans for viruses and malware.
 For more information, see :ref:`Scan for viruses <scan-for-viruses>`.